Promoters, Singer and Managers on Music Panel

 As a whole I enjoyed this lecture from the beginning until the end.
 I felt that the relaxed atmosphere was a perfect environment for the men in the business to share real life stories along with great advice.
 This lecture has opened my eyes to the live entertainment world and has caused me to look beyond the onstage acts and see the time and effort going on that the audience has no idea about.
 I also loved the performance after the lecture, I was taken aback by all the talent the school had within this program and I loved how Greg Joseph had a student playing his classic songs with him.
 I felt that this lecture as a whole tied the professionals to the students, and gave the students hope to follow their dreams; yet, being able to believe in yourself enough to roll with the punches.

-Pictured: SAEM professional in residence Ed Traversari with Dicesare Engler Promoter Rich Engeler, John Williams road manager for The Clarks, Mike Sanders promoter/manager Mr. Smalls and Greg Joseph singer/songwriter of The Clarks.
+Pictured left to right: SAEM Assistant Professor Ed Traversari; Dicesare Engler Promoter Rich Engeler; John Williams, road manager for The Clarks; Mike Sanders, promoter and manager for Mr. Smalls and Greg Joseph singer and songwriter of The Clarks.